Royal Navy: Royal Fleet Auxiliary

-Other ships
+Other ships and future vessels

 The Royal Navy also includes a number of smaller non-commissioned assets such as the Sea-class workboats.
 The Fleet Experimentation Squadron, within the Disruptive Capabilities and Technologies Office, operates a number of vessels and systems to trial high technology military capabilities.
 These include vessels such as XV Excalibur, an Extra Large Uncrewed Submarine christened in 2025.
 On 29 July 2022, the Royal Navy christened a new experimental ship, XV Patrick Blackett, which it aims to use as a testbed for autonomous systems.
 Whilst the ship flies the Blue Ensign, it is crewed by Royal Navy personnel and will participate in Royal Navy and NATO exercises.

+The 2026 Defence Investment Plan placed a heavy emphasis on the acquisition of new autonomous systems.
+For the Royal Navy this is to involve the procurement of several vessel types: